kylefox/jquery-modal/README.md

 and does so with as little HTML & CSS as possible.

-## Found a bug or have an idea for improvement?

-Awesome! **Please submit a fix & pull request** when reporting an issue.
-I don't use this plugin as frequently as I used to and thus cannot justify spending time fixing bugs or implementing enhancements for other people.
-Sorry :( — please see "Contributing" below.
+## Bug Reports & Improvements

+**Found a bug?** Please [create an issue](https://github.com/kylefox/jquery-modal/issues/new) and **include a publicly-accessible demonstration of the bug.** [Dropbox](https://www.dropbox.com) or [JSFiddle](http://jsfiddle.net/) work well for demonstrating reproducable bugs, but you can use anything as long as it's publicly accessible.
+Your issue is much more likely to be resolved/merged if it includes a fix & pull request.

+**Have an idea that improves jquery-modal?** Awesome!
+Please fork this repository, implement your idea (including documentation, if necessary), and submit a pull request.

+I don't use this library as frequently as I used to, so if you want to see a fix/improvement you're best off submitting a pull request.
+Bugs without a test case and/or improvements without a pull request will be shown no mercy and closed!

 # Installation